huggingface/olm-datasets/pipeline_scripts/common_crawl/README.md

 ulimit -Sn 1000000 && python deduplicate.py --input_dataset_name=cc_filtered --output_dataset_name=cc_olm --text_column=text --url_column=url --timestamp_column=timestamp --num_proc=96
 ```

-You can then upload the final dataset to the huggingface hub from a Python terminal like this:
+You can then upload the final dataset to the Hugging Face Hub from a Python terminal like this:

 ```
 from datasets import load_from_disk